audrius59/PotatoShop/README.md

 You can see example of application at [https://adaptdk.github.io/Adapt-Academy-Frontend-2019-solution](https://adaptdk.github.io/Adapt-Academy-Frontend-2019-solution)

+You can see how to use mocked API at [https://adaptdk.github.io/Adapt-Academy-Frontend-2019-task](https://adaptdk.github.io/Adapt-Academy-Frontend-2019-task)

 Try to create a similiar application as in example provide above.

 It should contains such pages: